Jess Carter: Gotham FC

 On 29 July 2024, NJ/NY Gotham FC announced that they had signed Carter until 2026.

 On 25 May 2025, she started in the 2025 CONCACAF W Champions Cup final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.
+On 22nd of November, she won the NWSL Championship with Gotham.

+After Gotham's opening four in the 2026 season, Carter received her first NWSL Team of the Month honor after helping her team keep three clean sheets in that timespan.

 International career

 Youth

 Carter has represented England in the U19, U20, U21 and U23 youth teams.

 In January 2014, during her debut for the England under-19 team, she scored against Norway.
 In April, Carter played as a forward in the 2014 U-19 Championship qualification matches against Denmark and Finland, with England qualifying for the final tournament.
 On 18 June 2014, she featured in the under-23 squad in the Nordic Tournament, losing 3–0 to Norway.
 In July, Carter was named as part of the under-20 squad for the 2014 FIFA U-20 Women's World Cup, as a forward player.

 After her senior international debut in 2017, Carter was named in the under-21 squad as a defender for La Manga Tournament.
 In April 2019, she featured as part of the starting eleven in England's 2–1 victory over France, followed by being sent off for a second bookable offence in a loss to Norway.